A SOC 2 vendor checklist for voice AI agents. Covers the encryption, consent, residency, and call-path questions a real security review will ask.

 For a deeper look at how to score vendors across these dimensions, our enterprise voice AI platform comparison lays out the metrics that actually predict production readiness.

-Telnyx is a Tier‑1 carrier with an owned IP network, a SIP trunking layer, and Voice AI Agents on one platform: AI Agent Infrastructure where telephony, inference, and voice synthesis share a single SOC 2 boundary.
+Telnyx is a Tier-1 carrier with an owned IP network, a SIP trunking layer, and voice AI agents on one platform.
+Telephony, inference, and voice synthesis live under one vendor relationship.
 That means fewer subprocessors to vet, a shorter audit trail, and a single point of accountability when something goes wrong.
-SRTP, TLS, and media paths are under one roof rather than stitched across vendors.
+SRTP, TLS, and media paths run under one roof rather than stitched across vendors.
 With telecom licenses in 40+ countries, the compliance footprint is built in rather than bolted on.

-A vendor whose telephony, inference, and voice synthesis live under the same SOC 2 report is a faster sell to a security review board than a vendor whose stack is held together by five different DPAs.
+A vendor whose telephony, inference, and voice synthesis live under one vendor relationship is a faster sell to a security review board than a vendor whose stack is held together by five different DPAs.

 The state of voice AI in 2026 shows that trust gaps, not model quality, are the biggest blocker to production deployment.
 Security reviews stall when the answer to "where does the data go?" takes more than one diagram to explain.

-SOC 2 is the price of entry for Voice AI Agents in any regulated or enterprise environment.
+SOC 2 is the price of entry for voice AI agents in any regulated or enterprise environment.
 It is not the finish line.
-Real vendor evaluation combines the SOC 2 Type 2 report, voice‑specific controls on encryption, consent, and residency, and honest answers about subprocessors and call paths.
+Real vendor evaluation combines the SOC 2 Type II report, voice-specific controls on encryption, consent, and residency, and honest answers about subprocessors and call paths.

 Start with the checklist above.
 Map it to your risk register.
 Then push every vendor to show you the evidence, not just the logo.